yixianwang/yixian-site/content/notes/interview-projects.md

       - As detailed as possible.
 One or two APIs in detail(method, uri, payload).
 Service layers, which services are called? how the services communicates(REST, Messaging), where the data is stored(SQL Database, NoSQL, S3 bucket).
 Chanllenges.
 8. One Specific Functionality.

-## Beijing Jishuitan Hospital - Drug Data System
+## Project 4: Beijing Jishuitan Hospital - Drug Data System
 1. Company Info.
    - It's a public hospital in Beijing.
 2. Project Name.